The Corday-Morgan Prizes are awarded for the most meritorious contributions to chemistry.

 - The nominee's name and contact details

-- An up to date CV for the candidate (no longer than one A4 side, 11pt text) which should include their date of birth, summary of education and career, a list of 5 relevant publications, total number of publications and patents, other indicators of esteem, evidence of independence and website URL if relevant
+- An up to date CV for the nominee (no longer than one A4 side, 11pt text) which should include their date of birth, summary of education and career, a list of 5 relevant publications, total number of publications and patents, other indicators of esteem, evidence of independence and website URL if relevant

 - A supporting statement (up to 4500 characters, not including spaces) addressing the selection criteria

 - The names and contact details of two referees.
 Please inform referees of the nomination as the awards system will contact them as soon as the application is submitted.
-Referees may not be working at the same institution as the candidate, or include the candidate's post-doc or PhD supervisor
+Referees may not be working at the same institution as the nominee, or include the nominee's post-doc or PhD supervisor

 - Referees must provide reports by 31 January